anima-wg/brski-cloud/anima-brski-cloud.md

 ## Pledge Certificate Identity Considerations

-BRSKI section 5.9.2 specifies that the Pledge MUST send an EST {{!RFC7030}} CSR Attributes request to the EST server before it requests a client certificate.
+{{Section 5.9.2 of BRSKI}} specifies that the Pledge MUST send an EST {{!RFC7030}} CSR Attributes request to the EST server before it requests a client certificate.
 For the use case described in {{bootstrap-via-cloud-registrar-and-owner-registrar}}, the Owner Registrar operates as the EST server as described in BRSKI section 2.5.3, and the Pledge sends the CSR Attributes request to the Owner Registrar.
 For the use case described in {{bootstrap-via-cloud-registrar-and-owner-est-service}}, the EST server operates as described in {{!RFC7030}}, and the Pledge sends the CSR Attributes request to the EST server.
-Note that the Pledge only sends the CSR Attributes request to the entity acting as the EST server as per {{RFC7030}} section 2.6, and MUST NOT send the CSR Attributes request to the Cloud Registrar.
+Note that the Pledge only sends the CSR Attributes request to the entity acting as the EST server as per {{Section 2.6 of !RFC7030}}, and MUST NOT send the CSR Attributes request to the Cloud Registrar.
 The EST server MAY use this mechanism to instruct the Pledge about the identities it should include in the CSR request it sends as part of enrollment.
 The EST server may use this mechanism to tell the Pledge what Subject or Subject Alternative Name identity information to include in its CSR request.
 This can be useful if the Subject must have a specific value in order to complete enrollment with the CA.